duboisp/SMS-Backup-Viewer/README.md

 # SMS Backup Viewer

-A privacy-first, offline viewer for **SMS Backup & Restore** XML backup files.
+A fast, privacy-first, offline viewer for **SMS Backup & Restore** XML backup files.
-All processing happens locally on your machine — no uploads, no internet required.
+All processing happens locally on your machine — no uploads, no internet required, no waiting.

+This personal project was born out of frustration with how slow the official web-based SMS Backup & Restore viewer becomes when handling backups that are GBs large.
+Built in conjunction with [Claude Code](https://claude.ai/code), the core priorities are speed, local-only processing, and ensuring your private data never leaves your machine.

 ## Download